robertchenbao/twitter-analytic-program/README.md

 * Twitter Analytic Program (TAP) is a dashboard made for monitoring Twitter perception.
 * Built with Python, Bootstrap, Dash web framework, and scikit-learn
-* Winner of 2020 Thomas A. Edison Regional Inventor Fair
+* Winner of Best in Fair at 2020 Thomas A. Edison Regional Inventor Fair

 ![IF Screenshot 1.3.4](https://raw.githubusercontent.com/robertchenbao/Pictures/master/uPic/IF%20Screenshot%201.3.4.png)